Koha-Community/kohadocs/README.md

 Koha Documentation
 ==================

-IMPORTANT: This project has been moved to https://gitlab.com/koha-community/koha-manual
+This is the main repository for the Koha manual

-This repository is obsolete and should no longer be used!
+It is mirrored at git.koha-community.org also